In addition to medications and surgery, radioactive iodine is a treatment option for certain types of hyperthyroidism.

 Calculating the correct dose of radioactive iodine is complicated.
 It must be done by a trained specialist.
 Alternatively, many doctors give a standard dose of radioactive iodine.
 The biological effects of radiation vary among different people, and the length of time it takes to cure hyperthyroidism varies greatly, as well.

-This treatment is usually effective in up to 90% of people with Graves' disease after two months.
-But, in some, it may take as long as six months.
+This treatment is usually effective in up to 90% of people with Graves disease after 2 months.
+But, in some, it may take as long as 6 months.
 A few people may require a second or even third treatment.
 This happens more commonly in men, people under the age of 40 years, and those with large goiters.
 After treatment with radioactive iodine, the size of the thyroid gland may shrink.

 The side effects of radioactive iodine treatment include:

-Bonnema SJ, Bartalena L, et al. Controversies in radioiodine therapy: relation to ophthalmopathy, the possible radioprotective effect of antithyroid drugs, and use in large goiters.
+Bonnema SJ, Bartalena L, Toft AD, Hededus L. Controversies in radioiodine therapy: relation to ophthalmopathy, the possible radioprotective effect of antithyroid drugs, and use in large goiters.
 Eur J Endocrinol.
-2002;147:1-11.
+2002;147(1):1-11.

 Kasper DL, Harrison TR.
 Harrison's Principles of Internal Medicine.
 16th ed.
 New York, NY: McGraw-Hill; 2005.